olaf8543/Workshops/workshop-01-javascript/README.md

 - Learn JavaScript basic syntax
 - Learn JavaScript class syntax

+## Prerequisites
+- Understanding of basic coding concepts (what a variable is, what a function is, etc.)

 ## Tools
 Ensure you have all the tools downloaded from the main [README.md](../README.md) file.